-Cultural Resources Management - Small Installation
+Cultural Resources Management - Large Installation

-Eligibility: Presented to small installations with less than 10,000 acres (including leased, military-owned, or administered outlying ranges or training practice areas) that have made significant progress towards the sound, long-term management and use of DoD cultural resources through the installation's cultural resources management (CRM) program.
+Eligibility: Presented to large installations with more than 10,000 acres (including leased, military-owned, or administered outlying ranges or training practice areas) that have made significant progress promoting effective cultural resources management through proactive stewardship of DoD's extensive and rich heritage assets.
+Progress in the identification and evaluation of cultural resources including archaeological sites, cultural items, the historic built environment, and cultural landscapes should be demonstrated.
+Proactive partnerships with installation stakeholders, such as master planning, public works, and range management, in addition to partnerships with external stakeholders, including American Indian and Alaska Native tribes, Native Hawaiian Organizations, and states are critical.
 Installations must be covered by an approved Integrated Cultural Resources Management Plan (ICRMP) for the entire achievement period to be eligible for cultural resources awards.

-Judging Criteria: The judges will evaluate nominations based on the following criteria (see Judging Guidance section for additional detail):
+Judging Criteria: The judges will evaluate nominations based on the following criteria (see Judging Guidance on page 44 for additional detail):